blabla1337/skf-flask/skf/markdown/knowledge_base/82-knowledge_base--Authentication_enforced_by_the_web_sever.--.md

 **Solution:**

-Always make sure your web-server is correctly configured to enforce authentication, such as session management configurations.
+Always make sure your web-server is correctly configured to enforce authentication, such as a session management implementation.